Crystal Valley trail process excludes the people

 It's time to vote for Pitkin County commissioner — and time to throw out the incumbents.
 They paint themselves as pro-environment and wildlife — a hollow, manipulative pose.
 What passes for political process with this board is a joke.
 Their decisions are basically their agendas and are made behind closed doors.

-Pitco ignored CPW, USFS and another lopsided vote by Crystal River Caucus, so why even have a caucus?
+Pitco ignored CPW, USFS and another lopsided vote by Crystal River Caucus, which why even have a caucus?
 A small upvalley group made another decision on how they will hasten the development and sterilization of our home.
-They will continue to pursue their agenda with the Carbondale-Crested Butte trail, influencing opinion gathering and cherry-picking results as they always have.
+They will continue to pursue their agenda with the Carbondale-Crested Butte tail, influencing opinion gathering and cherry-picking results as they always have.

 You don't represent me.
 Is there a candidate who truly cares about the Crystal River Valley?
 Step up, please.